 What I love about this dish is that it is rich and flavorful, but is still fresh and light because it isn’t made with heavy, calorie-laden pasta.
 The other great part about this recipe is that it is made in one pot.
 That means only minimal clean-up is required once you are done cooking. ♡

-Why You Should Include Shrimp in Your Diet
+Why You Should Definitely Eat More Shrimp

 Here are some of the health benefits of shrimp: